- LexisNexis Interface

 Click the title to enter the database.

-This brings you to a more advanced search engine.
-To give you an idea of how to use this search engine, let's find out what was being reported about the immediate impact of the terrorist attacks of September 11, 2001 specifically on New York.
+Now, let's find out what was being reported about the immediate impact of the terrorist attacks of September 11, 2001 specifically on New York City.

 For Article Type, select Editorials and Opinion.